What are your buying rights?

-How to learn about rights for buyers of tokens and cryptocurrencies
+How to find our my rights when buying of tokens and cryptocurrencies?

 First of all, there are a few different ways to learn about your rights as buyers of tokens and cryptocurrency investors.
 The first way, which is strictly experiential, involves learning for yourself, entering the unknown, seeing what works and what doesn’t and enrolling in the ‘school’ of hard knocks.
 It can be done, and I’m sure it has by many, but I certainly wouldn’t recommend it.